docker/docs/engine/getstarted-voting-app/index.md

 the image on Docker Hub (as shown in the table above), and an [image tag](/engine/reference/commandline/tag.md), `before` to indicate the version of the image we want to start with.
-In the second part of the tutorial, we will edit this file to call a different verson of this image with an `after` tag.
+In the second part of the tutorial, we will edit this file to call a different version of this image with an `after` tag.

 * The **depends_on** key allows you to specify that a service is only deployed after another service.
 In our example, `vote` only deploys